thanksduck/for-project/readme.md

 ## Project Guide

-This project is supervised by Professor Kuljit Kaur, who provides valuable guidance and expertise throughout its development.
+This project is supervised by Professor Kuljit Kaur, who has been providin with us valuable guidance and expertise throughout its development.

 ## Architecture